game-ci/unity-actions/README.md

 ## Workflow steps

-Here's a complete mental model of how to build, test and deploy your Unity app.
+Here's a complete mental model for how to build, test and deploy your Unity app.

 1. Checkout your repository
 2. Configure `request activation file` job.